-Accompanied by guide dog Poppy, Neil Skene took on the Run Director role at Ury Riverside parkrun.
+Accompanied by guide dog Poppy, Neil Skene took on the Run Director role at Ury Riverside parkrun in the UK.

 Inspired by the paralympics, Neil wanted to showcase people with disabilities, and the inclusive nature of parkrun provided the perfect opportunity for him to do just that.